Quick Links Within Human Subjects in Research FAQ

 Q: Is a dietary supplement considered a drug?

-A: FDA regulates dietary supplements as foods and not as drugs.
+A: FDA regulates dietary supplements as a food product, and not typically as a drug.
 The FDA definition of a dietary supplement is that the supplement is composed of essential nutrients, such as vitamins, minerals, and proteins, herbs or similar nutritional substances (such substances as ginseng, garlic, fish oils, psyllium, enzymes, glandulars, and mixtures of these).

 Q: What information should I provide to the IRB when conducting a dietary supplement study?